 Sexual and reproductive health needs are often neglected in the midst of an emergency—and COVID-19 has been no different.
-In March, the World Health Organization (WHO) issued interim guidance for maintaining essential services during an outbreak, which included advice to prioritize services related to reproductive health and make efforts to avert maternal and child morbidity and mortality.
+In March, the World Health Organization (WHO) issued interim guidance for maintaining essential services during an outbreak, which included advice to prioritize services related to reproductive rights in South Africa and make efforts to avert maternal and child morbidity and mortality.

 Nevertheless, as governments, ministries of health, and frontline providers were forced to make tough choices about which services are most important, women were often left out.
 Resources for women’s health care were sometimes diverted to support COVID-19 activities.

 Although access to safe delivery care has long been acknowledged as an essential health service, many pregnant women suddenly found themselves with fewer options for care.
 In Likoni, Kenya, health centres where women normally deliver were shut down and health workers were reassigned to the COVID-19 crisis.
 In Mosul, Iraq, after a main government hospital was temporarily repurposed as a COVID-19 treatment centre, MSF’s hospital started seeing much higher numbers of pregnant women coming in for delivery care.
 MSF’s project in Choloma, Honduras, also saw a sharp rise in patients—as government hospitals in the city also became COVID-19 centres, MSF’s average births per month rose from 55 to 75, despite a paralyzing total lockdown on movement.

 Some sexual and reproductive health services, such as contraception and safe abortion care, are often seen as non-essential or even illegitimate.
 These services have been highly politicized, making them all the more likely to be deprioritized during a crisis as we are seeing now.